Rigonz/60k-Spanish-First-Names/README.md

 13. https://www.buenosaires.gob.ar/areas/registrocivil/nombres/busqueda/imprimir.php?sexo=ambos (Spanish names)

 ## Auxiliary Sources
 21. https://datos.gob.ar/dataset/otros-nombres-personas-fisicas/archivo/otros_2.1 includes over 9 million first names from Argentina.
 I have tried to use it but the data is often corrupted and most names are multiply composed (f.eg.
 "Silvana Tomasa Filomena" or "Claudio Ruben Gervasio").
 A drastic cleaning still includes almost 3 million different names, which are presented as file "03 Names R1 ARG3.csv" in zip format.
-Splitting them into single names and adding them to the main repository is a possibility.
+Splitting them into single names and adding them to the main repository is a possibility, but careful and extensive error checking will be necessary (f.eg.
+Bacilio, Hortencia, Cilveria, Semeona, or handling variants like Gisel/Ghisel/Gisell/Gisela/Ghisela/Gisele/Giselle/Gisella/Ghisella/Guisela/ Jisela/Jisella/Jisel/Jisell/Jhisel/Jhiselli/ Grisel/Grisell/Grisela/Griselda/ Yisel/Yisela/Yisell/ Isela/Hisela/Hisella, etc.)

 ## Fields
-The records in the csv files have two fields: the name and the source (a list with the numeric codes used in the Sources sections).
+The records in the csv files have two fields: the first name and the source, which is a list with the numeric codes used in the Sources sections.

 ## Encoding
 Data is UTF-8.